AI2Rgross/Navigation_banana/README.md

 ## My files

 Main files of the repository:

-    Navigation/
     - The main part of the code: point for starting the environment, train the agent or test a solution.
         Navigation.ipynb
     - the Agent class with dqn, ddqn, and othes basic functions to interact with the environment.
 The Replay buffer class. agent.py
     - The Pytorch neural networks and dueling network used to approximate the Q-value functions used by the agent. model.py

     - the weights of the pytorch model for dqn,ddqn, dueling dqn and dueling ddqn for the solved environment. dqn_checkpoint.pth  (dqn) ddqn_checkpoint.pth (ddqn) duel_dqn_checkpoint.pth (dqn + dueling model) duel_ddqn_checkpoint.pth (ddqn + dueling model)

-        - Installation notes and tips, brief description of the project myREADME.md
+    - Installation notes and tips, brief description of the project README.md

     - Udacity original readme for instalation of the envirionment.
         Udacity_README.md

     - My notes about DQN, DDQN, Duelling network Report.pdf

 ## References

     Schaul, T., Quan, J., Antonoglou, I., & Silver, D. Prioritized Experience Replay. arXiv.org, 2015.
     Van Hasselt, H., Guez, A., & AAAI, D. S. Deep Reinforcement Learning with Double Q-Learning.
 Aaai.org, 2016.
-    Minh, V., Kavukcuoglu, K., Silver, D., Rusu, A. A., Veness, J., Bellemare, M. G., et al. Human-level control through deep reinforcement learning.
+    Mnih, V., Kavukcuoglu, K., Silver, D., Rusu, A. A., Veness, J., Bellemare, M. G., et al. Human-level control through deep reinforcement learning.
 Nature, 52015.